National Institutes of Health

 - The primary NIH organization for research on Rotavirus Infections is the National Institute of Allergy and Infectious Diseases

-Rotavirus is a virus that causes severe diarrhea.
-It can also cause vomiting, fever and dehydration.
-It is the leading cause of diarrhea in infants and young children.
+Rotavirus is a virus that causes gastroenteritis.
+Symptoms include severe diarrhea, vomiting, fever, and dehydration.
 Almost all children in the U.S. are likely to be infected with rotavirus before their 5th birthday.

 Infections happen most often in the winter and spring.
 It is very easy for children with the virus to spread it to other children and sometimes to adults.
 Once a child gets the virus, it takes about two days to become sick.
 Vomiting and diarrhea may last from three to eight days.